Muslim Student Union of the University of California, Irvine: Complaints by Zionist groups

 MSU has been the target of a number of complaints filed by Zionist groups.
 In 2004, the Zionist Organization of America (ZOA) alleged that Muslim students at UCI who wore green stoles at their graduation ceremony were inciting terrorism against Jews and Israel.
 Fox News host Bill O'Reilly stated that the students were "signifying their support for the terrorist group Hamas and for suicide bombers".
 The text on the stoles read: "There is no God but Allah, and Muhammad is his messenger" and "God, increase my knowledge".

 The same year, ZOA filed a complaint with the Education Department's Office for Civil Rights (OCR) alleging that Jewish students were harassed and subjected to a hostile environment at UCI.
-The charges pertaining to the MSU was that it had sponsored an annual "Zionist Awareness Week" (Note: The title of the event changed from year to year.) which, according to ZOA, featured anti-Semitic speakers, campus magazine articles, marches, and the erection of a temporary wall to symbolize the wall, or barrier, Israel has built in the West Bank.
+The charges pertaining to the MSU was that it had sponsored an annual "Zionist Awareness Week" (Note: The title of the event changed from year to year.) which, according to ZOA, featured antisemitic speakers, campus magazine articles, marches, and the erection of a temporary wall to symbolize the wall, or barrier, Israel has built in the West Bank.
 ZOA also claimed that a Jewish student had been pushed at an event sponsored by the MSU in 2006.

 Following a three-year-long investigation, the OCR failed to substantiate any of the ZOA's 13 allegations and the MSU was cleared of any wrong-doing.
 The investigation concluded that the speeches were about opposition to Israeli policies and not to the religious or national affiliation of Jewish students.
 A local group associated with David Horowitz's David Horowitz Freedom Center, dissatisfied with the result of the investigation, released their own report lambasting the MSU.